100 Fun Things to Do in Chicago

 Man sitting and looking at art| ©Mary Warren

-Street Art| ©Daniel Lobo
+Street art| ©Daniel Lobo

-Street Art| ©Daniel Lobo
+Street art| ©Daniel Lobo

-Book a Chicago street art tour
+Book a street art tour of Chicago

 35. Play and escape through a 60-minute experience in Chicago